 Homemade Yorkshire Puddings are golden, crisp, well risen, individual bakes of pure, indulgent, comfort food.

-No meal HAS to have Homemade Yorkshire Puddings, yet what they add, to a roast, bangers and mash, or cooked with the sausages as ‘Toad in the Hole’, is immeasurable.
+While no meal HAS to have Homemade Yorkshire Puddings, what they add, to a roast, bangers and mash, or cooked with the sausages as ‘Toad in the Hole’, is immeasurable.
+Ultimately, eating them with roast beef is the traditional accompaniment here in England.
+Rather like stuffing with chicken or turkey.

-Proper Homemade Yorkshire Puddings for me shouldn’t be uniformly perfect.
+Actually, for me, Homemade Yorkshire Puddings me shouldn’t be uniformly perfect.
 Because part of their charm is the craggy appearance, some with a hole, others billowing like cumulus clouds.
 Ready to soak up rich, meaty gravy.

 Yet in the U.S.A. our beloved Yorkie Puds, are called ‘Popovers’.
 A fantastic name that I think describes them perfectly.
 Since they literally popover the top of the muffin tin whilst they bake.

-I have spent many hours happily watching these incredible bakes, laying prostrate, in front of the oven, in awe at the ‘magic’ as they rise.
+Since childhood I enjoy happily watching these incredible bakes, laying prostrate, in front of the oven, in awe at the ‘magic’ as they rise.

 Made from a simple batter, these gravity defying delights enhance any dinner plate they grace.

 Various methods as well as recipes exist claiming to be the ‘best way’ of making a Yorkie Puds.
 While my method is tried and tested over the years.
 I have found no difference in the final result, whether I rest or use the batter immediately.
 Finally, what I am sure of, is that this recipe consistently works for me.

 Furthermore, a real bonus to making these is that they can be made ahead and even frozen.
 What’s not to love about these savoury wonders?